maghead/maghead/SHARDING.md

     $shards = $shardManager->getShardsOf('M_store_id');

+The returned `$shards` is a `Maghead\Sharding\ShardCollection` instance.

+To create the shard dispatcher, simply invoke `createDispatcher` on the shard collection instance:

+    $dispatcher = $shards->createDispatcher();

-ShardManager provides one factory method to help you create the shard dispatcher.
+ShardManager also provides one factory method to help you create the shard dispatcher.
 To create the shard dispatcher, you need to pass the shard mapping ID to return the dispatcher that dispatches the shard node for specific sharding rule, e.g.: